 Just a week ago, I was tipped off about the existence of a digital game store called the Epic Games Store, featuring curated PC games for both Windows and Mac.
 As a long-time fan of Steam, I was kind of skeptical about the quality of games released on the Epic Games Store, but nonetheless, I’ll give them a fair chance to see if they do provide a better deal to indie developers than their competitors.

 In this review, I will be covering what Epic Games has to offer as a platform designed to support developers and the gaming community at large.
-According to its FAQ page, out of every purchase, developers will receive 88% of the profits generated from selling their games.
+As mentioned in its FAQ page, out of every purchase, developers will receive 88% of the profits generated from selling their games.
 And I have to admit, it’s a lot easier to set up than the Steam client.
-Continue reading A New Challenger Appears!
-The Epic Games Store

 Most games are released in a few years tops, assuming they are backed by a competent team of developers; this includes the programmers, designers, voice actors, storytellers, and marketers.